organix/mycelia/ufork.md

 Thus an arbitrary number of instruction streams can be executed, interleaved at the instruction level.

+This interleaved instruction execution engine is used to service an actor message-event queue.
+If the target of the event at the head of the queue is not already busy handling a prior event, a new computational context (continuation, or "thread") is created (and added to the continuation queue) to execute instructions in the target actor's behavior.
+If the event target is busy,
+the event is recycled to the tail of the queue.
+Since asynchronous actor messages may be arbitrarily delayed, this does not change the semantics.

+Effects caused by an actor's behavior (send, create, and become) are applied to the system in an all-or-nothing transaction.
+The instruction stream defining the actor's behavior will end with a "commit" or "abort" instruction, at which time tranactional effects will either be applied or discarded.
+Since these instruction have no "next instruction", there is nothing to put on the continuation queue and the stream ends (the "thread" dies).

 ## Primitives

 There are several groups of _primitives_